bazilinskyy/bazilinskyy.github.io/_courses/tue_0HM310.md

 ##### Assignments
 The assignments are carried out in groups of 4-6 students.
 The theme will be How can we make use of the interior of the automated car.
 You will work on this theme over the course of 8 weeks making use of the material from the lectures.
 A detailed roadmap and list of deliverables will be provided during the course.
 A rough indication of the topics is shown below:
-- Week 1+2: Research methods & User centred design.
+- Week 1+2: Research methods and user centred design.
 - Week 3+4: Perception and display design.
-- Week 5+7: Attention, Stress and Workload.
+- Week 5+7: Attention, stress and Workload.
 - Week 8: Final deliverable.